alexeymorgunov/unixshellcourse/Exercises1.md

 1. [Shakespeare](#exercises---shakespeare)

+Download and unpack the [`text files`]() and the [`human genome`](exercises/Homo_sapiens.GRCh38.83.gtf.gz).

 ---
 ### Exercises - Shakespeare

-1. Right click and save the [`shakespeare.txt`](exercises/shakespeare.txt) file (all works of Shakespeare as text).
+1. Check you have the `shakespeare.txt` file (all works of Shakespeare as text).
 Process it to output a list of words with frequency counts.
 Be careful not to count capitalised and non-capitalised words separately, and take care of the apostrophe!
+2. Check how many times some country names are mentioned by Shakespeare.
+What are the most common words to co-occur in the same line with a country name?
+Filter your output for words shorter than four letters.
-2. Working with the file from 9, find the most common bigrams Shakespeare uses.
+3. Find the most common bigrams Shakespeare uses.
 Trigrams?